workadventure/workadventure/docs/maps/api-reference.md

 WA.setProperty('wikiLayer', 'openWebsite', 'https://www.wikipedia.org/');
 ```

-### Listen player movement
+### Listen to player movement

 ```
 onPlayerMove(callback: HasPlayerMovedEventCallback): void;
 ```
 Listens to the movement of the current user and calls the callback.
-Send a event when current user stop moving, change direction and every 200ms when moving in the same direction.
+Sends an event when the user stops moving, changes direction and every 200ms when moving in the same direction.

 The event has the following attributes :
 *   **moving (boolean):**  **true** when the current player is moving, **false** otherwise.